 The Michigan branch of the Department of Commerce specializes in helping small-to-medium sized companies develop and execute exporting strategies.
 Services offered include trade counseling, market intelligence, business matchmaking, and commercial diplomacy.
 Fees vary and are based on the service being provided.
 This website provides information and contacts about the three offices that serve the state, as well as trade events, a resource database for exporters, and a press room.

 The Arizona branch of the U.S. Department of Commerce specializes in helping companies develop and execute exporting strategies in international markets.
 Fees vary and are based on the service being provided.
-This website provides links for the three Export Assistance Centers that operate out of Phoenix, Scottsdale, and Tucson.
+This website provides links for the two Export Assistance Centers that operate out of Phoenix and Tucson.

 The Florida branch of the Department of Commerce specializes in helping small to medium-sized companies develop and execute exporting strategies.
 Fees vary and are based on the service being provided.
 A free trade finance guide is available, as well as trade events, a resource database, business service providers, and newsletters.

 The U.S. Export Assistance Centers of Nevada specialize in helping small to medium-sized companies develop and execute exporting strategies.
 Fees vary and are based on the service being provided.
 The website provides links to the two main offices serving the state.

 The Oklahoma branch of the Department of Commerce specializes in helping small to medium-sized companies develop and execute exporting strategies.
 The site provides a resource database on various topics, including international market research, export regulations, and engaging trade partners.
 The site also offers paid services to companies newly entering an international market or looking to expand its operations.